gromacs/gromacs/docs/reference-manual/file-formats.rst

 A sample Grace session with |Gromacs| data is shown below:

 .. image:: plots/xvgr.*
-   :alt:  Sample xvg graphic produced using the |Gromacs| tools
+   :alt:  Sample xvg graphic produced using the GROMACS tools

 .. raw:: latex